HOUSE SAVOIR-FAIRE SERVING A NEW CUVÉE

 ON THE NOSE: the aromas of mature Chardonnay can be recognised initially: white peach, candied citrus with notes of lime, honeysuckle and fresh hazelnut, giving way to subtle hints of tangerine and lemon.

-ON THE PALATE: freshness and tautness mark this typically Charles generosity: the attack is pure and forthright, not aggressive but almost unconventionally suave for a Blanc de Blancs, so often en characterised as being sharp rather than creamy.
-The harmonious finish offers surprising minerality and a slight salinity.
+ON THE PALATE: freshness and tautness mark this typically Charles generosity: the attack is pure and forthright, not aggressive with a surprising suavity for a Blanc de Blancs and emblematic of the maturation of wines in two-thousand-year-old chalk cellars.

 “The Charles style is found on the palate, with that long finish, the luxuriousness and the complexity.”

 EXPLOSIVE, VOLUPTUOUS ENERGY